red6/dmn-check/README.md

 ## Integrated in dmnmgr

 dmnmgr is _a toolkit incoperating the Camunda DMN implementation and providing tools to develop DMN based applications in cross functional teams._ It ships with a `dmn-check` integration and visualizes the warnings and errors in the graphical representation of the DMN model.
 You need to install the [dmnmgr-client](https://github.com/davidibl/dmnmgr-client) and [dmnmgr-server](https://github.com/davidibl/dmnmgr-server) to use it.

+## As a Docker container

+A Docker image containing `dmn-check` is available from the Github Container Registry and you can pull the latest version by executing

+    docker pull ghcr.io/red6/dmn-check:latest

+If you want to use `docker run` to execute `dmn-check` you have to mount the directory containing the DMN files into the container and set the search path appropriately, e.g.

+    docker run -v ~/dmn-files:/dmn-files ghcr.io/red6/dmn-check:latest --searchPath=/dmn-files

+If you want to use the Docker image in a Gitlab pipeline you have to overwrite the entrypoint and call `dmn-check` directly.
+In the following example of a Gitlab Pipeline, we specify the project classpath as well, to make the enum validation possible.

+    variables:
+    MAVEN_OPTS: "-Dmaven.repo.local=.m2/repository"

+    default:
+      artifacts:
+        paths:
+          - ./cp.txt
+          - .m2/repository

+    stages:
+      - analysis

+    image:
+    name: ghcr.io/red6/dmn-check:latest
+    entrypoint: [ "" ]

+    create-classpath-for-dmn-check:
+      image: adoptopenjdk/maven-openjdk11
+      stage: analysis
+      script: mvn dependency:build-classpath --settings .m2/settings.xml --batch-mode -Dmdep.outputFile=cp.txt

+    dmn-check:
+      stage: analysis
+      needs:
+        - create-classpath-for-dmn-check
+      script: |
+        /opt/java/openjdk/bin/java -cp /app/resources:/app/classes:/app/libs/* de.redsix.dmncheck.cli.Main --projectClasspath=$(< cp.txt)

 ## Validations